RAF Calshot

 Lecture Block

-The HSF were here to the run up to the races, where ever they were held spent the run up to the competition here.
+The HSF were here on the run up to the races, where ever they were to be held.

 The Coupe d'Aviation Maritime Jacques Schneider, commonly called the Schneider Trophy or Schneider Prize, was a trophy awarded annually (and later, biennially) to the winner of a race for seaplanes and flying boats.
 The Schneider Trophy is now held at the Science Museum, South Kensington, London.